How is Zeffy free?

 Sign up for free

-In the United States, each state has its own set of definitions and laws that dictate what is considered a raffle, which organizations are permitted to host a raffle, who can purchase raffle tickets and what are the laws to legally host a raffle
+In the United States, each state has its own set of definitions and laws that dictate what is considered a raffle, which organizations are permitted to host a raffle, who can purchase raffle tickets, and what the laws are to legally host a raffle.

 Okay, let's get started.